Simon Lightwood: Early career

 Lightwood was a case worker for the former Wakefield MP Mary Creagh, between 2005 and 2009.
 He later worked for the National Health Service, and has served on the Labour Party's National Policy Forum as a Yorkshire representative.
 At the time of running for parliament, he was Head of Communications for Calderdale and Huddersfield NHS Foundation Trust.

 Parliamentary career

 On 3 May 2022, Imran Ahmad Khan resigned as MP for Wakefield after being convicted of sexually assaulting a teenage boy, thus forcing a by-election.
-At the by-election held on 23 June 2022, Lightwood was elected as MP with a 4,925 majority.
+At the by-election held on 23 June 2022, Lightwood was elected as MP with a 4,925 majority, after being imposed on the local Labour Party against their wishes.
+The entire executive of the local Labour Party resigned in protest.

 At the 2022 Labour Party Conference, Lightwood was appointed Shadow Minister for Local Transport.

-In the 2024 general election,Lightwood was re-elected as the MP for the new parliamentary constituency of Wakefield and Rothwell with a majority of 9,346.
+In the 2024 general election, Lightwood was re-elected as the MP for the new parliamentary constituency of Wakefield and Rothwell with a majority of 9,346.

 Following the Labour Party victory in the 2024 general election, he was appointed Parliamentary Under-Secretary of State for Transport (Local Transport Minister).

 Personal life

 Lightwood is openly gay.
-Lightwood lives in Ossett, with his husband and children, having pledged to move from his previous home in Calderdale to the Wakefield district following his election.
+Lightwood lives in Ossett, with his husband and two children, having pledged to move from his previous home in Calderdale to the Wakefield district following his election.